eclipse-tractusx/sldt-semantic-models/documentation/BAMM-method-documentation,-tool-and-training.md

 Note: When building an Aspect model to match an existing data structure, there may be mismatches in the defined value spaces of the Characteristics used in the model and the runtime data provided by the Aspect.
 For example, you might want to define a Property timestamp and use the existing [Timestamp](https://openmanufacturingplatform.github.io/sds-bamm-aspect-meta-model/bamm-specification/v1.0.0/characteristics.html#timestamp-characteristic) Characteristic, but the existing data model expects numeric values (i.e. [numbers of seconds](https://en.wikipedia.org/wiki/Unix_time)), while the Timestamp Characteristic has a dataType of xsd:dateTime which in turn expects values such as "2000-01-01T14:23:00".
 Mismatches like this can either be resolved in the model (i.e. do not use the Timestamp Characteristic) or in the Aspect implementation (e.g. by on-the-fly conversion of values).
 Either way, the provided runtime value must match the Characteristic of the Property in the model.

-Using BAMM for Aspect Modelling
+Using SAMM for Aspect Modelling
-Example models can be found here [Getting Started with Aspect Modeling based on BAMM](https://github.com/Sujit-Kumar-ZF/sldt-semantic-models/wiki/Getting-Started-with-Aspect-Modeling-based-on-BAMM).
+Example models can be found here [Getting Started with Aspect Modeling based on BAMM](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/documentation/Getting-Started-with-Aspect-Modeling-based-on-BAMM.md).